-You are not required to get started with this, but it does allow you to easily install a number of important plugins.
+You are not required to get started with this, but it does allow you to install several essential plugins easily.

 Then click Continue at the top right to proceed to the next step in this setup wizard.
 We now get an overview of features that might be useful for your website.

-Of course, I don’t know exactly what kind of website you want to create and exactly what functionalities might be useful for that.
-What I can tell you is that a contact form is applicable to every website.
-So select Contact Form and any additional plugins you want to use and click “Continue”.
+Of course, I don’t know exactly what kind of website you want to create and precisely what functionalities might be helpful for that.
+What I can tell you is that a contact form applies to every website.
+So select Contact Form and any additional plugins you want to use and click “Continue.”

 The third option you get here is OptinMonster.
 A paid plugin that you can use for free for 30 days.
 I wouldn’t turn this one on just yet.
-In the future though, this plugin will be very useful to build your mailing list for your newsletter.
+In the future, though, this plugin will be handy to build your mailing list for your newsletter.

-When you have made your choice, you can click “Complete” to complete the WordPress starter and have the plugins installed.
+When you choose, you can click “Complete” to complete the WordPress starter and have the plugins installed.
 You will then emerge into the WordPress dashboard.

 WordPress Settings: General

 Below you can see the page with the general settings of WordPress already in Dutch.
-In the image you can see how I configured it.
-Below the image I will explain exactly how you can set it up and what it does.
+In the image, you can see how I configured it.
+Below the picture, I will explain precisely how you can set it up and what it does.

-Site title: Here you can enter the title of your website.
+Site title: Here, you can enter the title of your website.
 This title will be shown on the top left when you are logged in.
 Also, this can be used by Yoast SEO as a site title.
-The site title is really just the name of your website.
+The site title is just the name of your website.

 Subtitle: The subtitle allows you to describe your website in a few words.
-It may be that the subtitle will be displayed somewhere on your website, but with many themes this is actually not the case.
+It may be that the subtitle will be displayed somewhere on your website, but with many themes, this is not the case.

-WordPress address (URL): As you have already read above you could ensure here that the domain name in the database is always HTTPS as well.
+WordPress address (URL): As you have already read above, you could ensure that the domain name in the database is always HTTPS.
 The WordPress address always shows the location where WordPress is installed.
-So do not change this just like that, you will get into trouble.
+So do not change this just like that; you will get into trouble.

 Site Address (URL): The site address is slightly different from a WordPress address.
 The site address is the address where visitors can find you.
-So in this case (and in almost all other cases) the address is the same, because the WordPress installation is in the same location.
+So, in this case (and in almost all other issues), the address is the same because the WordPress installation is in the exact location.

 Administration email address: This will be the email address you entered when creating your WordPress login credentials.
 You will receive notifications from WordPress at this email address.
-For example, emails when a new user is created, an automatic update is installed, or a comment is waiting to be reviewed and things like that.
-So it’s important to enter your best email address here.
+For example, emails when a new user is created, an automatic update is installed, comments are waiting to be reviewed, and things like that.
+So it’s essential to enter your best email address here.

 Default role for new users: Are visitors allowed to register on your website?
 Specify here what kind of user role you want to give people.
-Subscriber is the role with the least rights and usually the right one.
-By the way, at a later time you can always change the role per use.
+Subscriber is the role with the most minor rights and usually the right one.
+By the way, at a later time, you can always change the part peruse.

 Website language: What language are you targeting with your website?
-This is the language you need to enter at website language.
+This is the language you need to enter a website language.

 Time zone: When you publish or want to schedule posts on your WordPress website, WordPress will stick to the time zone you have set.
 So choose the time zone of your target audience here.
-You don’t have to make a mess of UTC+0 or anything like that, you can just select a city that has the right time zone.
+You don’t have to mess up UTC+0 or anything like that; you can just select a city with the correct time zone.